oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

     docker run --tty --interactive --volume `pwd`/Wallet_ATP:/Wallet_ATP --volume `pwd`/conf:/conf --volume `pwd`/confsecure:/confsecure  --rm --entrypoint=/bin/bash stockmanager
     ```

-As before we find ourselves in the container and the root directory looks the same
+As before we find ourselves in the container and the root directory looks the same, but the other directories now have content

 - Look around
   - `ls`
-  - ` ls conf`
+  - `ls conf`
   - `ls Wallet_ATP`

 ```